Mary Engleton looked at her doctor in shock and asked, “What does this mean? What can I do?”

 She put her new business on the back burner as she and her family struggled to figure out who would raise their infant son on days when she couldn’t even get out of bed.

-According to the Centers for Disease Control, 117 million adults, or about half of the adult population in the U.S., live with some form of chronic disease, ranging from diabetes to heart conditions.
+According to the Centers for Disease Control, 60 percent of American adults live with some form of chronic disease, ranging from diabetes to heart conditions.
+It's estimated that chronic illness is the leading cause of America's $3.8 trillion annual health care price tag.

 While the term “chronic” is wide-reaching, there is one thing each of these diseases has in common: the cost.